mrlegendre/Project-1-Work/README.md

+#Group 3

-# Topic: Profolio Analysis, Major Indices vs High Risk ETFs (Traditional/Crypto)
+# Profolio Analysis, Major Indices vs High Risk ETFs (Traditional/Crypto)

 We will be investigating into 2 Large MarketCap ETF's and benchmark their performance against Nasdaq and SP500.